-All members of the Foundation community will be made aware of the reporting procedure for online safety and safeguarding concerns regarding pupil welfare, including: breaches of filtering, youth produced sexual imagery (sexting), upskirting, cyberbullying, sexual harassment and illegal content.
+All members of the Group community will be made aware of the reporting procedure for online safety and safeguarding concerns regarding pupil welfare, including: breaches of filtering, youth produced sexual imagery (sexting), upskirting, cyberbullying, online sexual harassment (including cyberflashing - sending images of one's genitals to strangers online, which became a criminal offense on 31st January 2024), sextortion (individuals being forced into paying money or meeting another financial demand, after a person has threatened to release nude or semi-nude photos of them (this could be a real photo, or a fake image created of the victim by the person threatening its release) and illegal content.
 The school requires staff, parents, carers and pupils to work in partnership to resolve online safety issues.

 All members of the community must respect confidentiality and the need to follow the official school procedures for reporting concerns.
-For further detailed information, the school Safeguarding and Promoting the Welfare of Pupils Policy, Complaints Policy and Procedures, and Whistleblowing Policy can be found on the school website.
+For further detailed information, the Safeguarding and Protecting the Welfare of Pupils Policy, Complaints Policy and Procedures, and Whistleblowing Policy can be found on the school website.